culturiqai/project-atom-claytech/README.md

 ### 2. The 2D Surrogate Pipeline (lbm_oracle.py)
 Before tackling full 3D flow, a 2D Proof-of-Concept (POC) pipeline was established to validate the Neural Architecture.

+***Implementation:***
-***Implementation:*** lbm_oracle.py implements a 2D (D2Q9) solver with Zou-He velocity inlets.Data Generation: This script was used to generate a Diversity Mosaic—a dataset of thousands of variations of geometric shapes (Rectangles, L-Shapes, Rotated Polygons) at varying flow regimes ($Re \approx 20 - 200$).
+- lbm_oracle.py implements a 2D (D2Q9) solver with Zou-He velocity inlets.
+- Data Generation: This script was used to generate a Diversity Mosaic—a dataset of thousands of variations of geometric shapes (Rectangles, L-Shapes, Rotated Polygons) at varying flow regimes ($Re \approx 20 - 200$).

 ***Goal:*** To teach the FNO how flow separates around sharp corners and how wakes rotate with the object.

 ![LBM Dataset 2D](assets/lbm_diversity_mosaic.png)

-### 3. The Surrogate Architecture: PI-E-CP-FNO
+### 3. The Surrogate Architecture:

 The "Brain" of the system is a Physics-Informed Equivariant Fourier Neural Operator.
 Architected to enforce physical laws by construction.

 ***Note:*** This is currently a 2D POC implementation.

-#### Key Architectural Features (causal_fno.py, equivariant.py)
+#### Key Architectural Features (cp_fno.py, equivariant.py)

-***Equivariance (D4 / C4 Symmetry):*** Implemented via Steerable Spectral Convolutions.The network understands that physics rotates with the object.
+***Equivariance (D4 / C4 Symmetry):*** Implemented via Steerable Spectral Convolutions.
+- The network understands that physics rotates with the object.
 If the input object rotates 90 degrees, the predicted flow field automatically rotates 90 degrees without relearning.
 This reduces the data requirement by ~4x.

 ***Helmholtz Decomposition Head:*** The model does not predict Velocity $(u, v)$ directly.Instead, it predicts a Stream Function ($\psi$).Velocity is derived mathematically: $u = \partial_y \psi, v = -\partial_x \psi$.

 ***Result:*** The predicted flow has Zero Divergence ($\nabla \cdot \mathbf{u} = 0$) by definition.

-It is mathematically impossible for the AI to create or destroy mass.Causal / Conservation Constraints:The model integrates with oracle.py during training to penalize residuals (Physics Loss), ensuring the flow satisfies the Navier-Stokes equations.
+It is mathematically impossible for the AI to create or destroy mass.
+Causal / Conservation Constraints: The model integrates with oracle.py during training to penalize residuals (Physics Loss), ensuring the flow satisfies the Navier-Stokes equations.

 ![Error Histogram](assets/fno_error_histogram.png)